 Call Our Injury Firm with Questions About Premises Liability Laws in South Carolina

 In sum, premises liability addresses the responsibilities of property owners to their customers, social guests, trespassers, and every other type of visitor under the sun, all of whom will be classified as either invitees, licensees, or trespassers.
 This area of law is nuanced in South Carolina.
 Cases are highly fact specific.
 If you were hurt on someone else's property, liability must be proven if you hope to recover compensation for your medical bills and other losses.
-Instead of fighting the insurance giants and trying to avoid their traps by yourself, contact a personal injury attorney whose professional life has been dedicated to protecting accident victims.
-For free copies of my books and a free consultation, call my firm today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat to speak with a member of the team 24/7.
+Instead of fighting the insurance giants and trying to avoid their traps by yourself, contact a personal injury lawyer whose professional life has been dedicated to protecting accident victims.
+For free copies of my books and a free consultation, call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person.